 Cardholders who do not comply with university policies and procedures may have their Stanford University cardholder privileges revoked.
 Misuse of the PCard may result in disciplinary action, up to and including termination of employment.

+Some types of purchases are not permitted on a PCard because of the difficulty of complying with regulatory requirements, health and safety policies or tax reporting rules or the need for a contract or insurance to protect the university’s interests.
+Others are not permitted because the university provides a more efficient, cost-effective and controlled method to obtain the item.
 The following list provides examples of purchases that are and are not permissible on the PCard.
-Unless stated otherwise, in most cases the best purchasing method for expenses that are not permissible on the PCard is through iProcurement:
+Unless stated otherwise, in most cases the best purchasing method for expenses that are non-permissible on the PCard is through iProcurement:

 |Examples of permissible expenses on the PCard||